Use variables to filter your dashboards, to act as variable values in code tiles, and as placeholders in tile titles and Markdown tile text.

 Your changes are saved automatically.

-Open the and select Query Grail.
+Open the menu and select DQL.

 , with the dollar sign indicating that it's a variable name.